adityatiwari18/100-Days-Of-ML/README.md

 *Standardization of data before training to maintain mean = 0 and standard deviation = 1

 &nbsp; using preprocessing.StandardScaler() from sklearn library

+# Day 2 LinearRegression

+*Libraries used: Numpy, Pandas, Sklearn, Matplotlib

+*Preprocessing the data(Normalization and splitting of data)

+*Importing Linear Regression model from sklearn.linear_model library

+*Performing Linear regression on training data

+*Predicting and Plotting the result